AnvizJacobs/AnvizCloudKit/README.md

 **Password:**(Any Password)

-**Server IP：** Mannual input
+**Server IP:** Mannual input

-**Input IP: **(Site domain name，The site domain name must same as WSDL link For example WSD link address is http://localhost/demo/webserver/wsdl.html, then the Site domain is:localhost/demo)
+**Input IP:**(Site domain name，The site domain name must same as WSDL link For example WSD link address is http://localhost/demo/webserver/wsdl.html, then the Site domain is:localhost/demo)

 5. Then on the device screen will display cloud connection ok
 6. And enter into site root directory log folder to check the device communicaiton logs with server